Uniformization of tongues in Double Standard Map family and variation of maximal chaotic sets: Dynamically natural uniformization of tongues

 \begin{remark} For $\nu\in(0,\pi)$, the \emph{internal ray} of $T$ at angle $\nu$ is defined as the preimage of the radial line at angle $\nu$ under the uniformization $\Xi$.
 We note that these are precisely the curves constructed in \cite{D}.
 The arguments of \cite[Lemmas~6.3,~6.4]{IM} (building on a result relating Koenigs linearizations and parabolic Fatou coordinates, see \cite[Theorem~1.2]{Kaw}) can be adapted for the current setting to show that the internal rays of $T$ at angles $\nu\in(0,\pi)$ land at the tip of $T$ (i.e., at the unique double parabolic parameter on $\partial T$, cf. \cite{BBCE}) as the multiplier tends to $1$. \end{remark}

-The above construction gives a direct path connecting any pair of geometrically attracting parameters in $\Int{T}$ (recall that the paths constructed in \cite{D} connect each geometrically attracting parameter in $T$ to the unique superattracting parameter in $T\cap\{b=1\}$ such that all parameters on such a path have the same critical angle).
+The quasiconformal deformation techniques used in the previous lemmas immediately give a direct path connecting any pair of geometrically attracting parameters in $\Int{T}$ (recall that the paths constructed in \cite{D} connect each geometrically attracting parameter in $T$ to the unique superattracting parameter in $T\cap\{b=1\}$ such that all parameters on such a path have the same critical angle).
 We record this fact for completeness.

-\begin{cor} Consider two geometrically attracting maps $g_i$ in $T$ with multipliers $\lambda_i$ and critical angles $\nu_i$, $i\in\{0,1\}$.
-Then, there exists a path connecting $g_0, g_1$ in~$\Int{T}$. \end{cor} \begin{proof}[Sketch of proof] Consider the paths
+\begin{lem} Consider two geometrically attracting maps $g_i$ in $T$ with multipliers $\lambda_i$ and critical angles $\nu_i$, $i\in\{0,1\}$.
+Then, there exists a path connecting $g_0, g_1$ in~$\Int{T}$. \end{lem} \begin{proof}[Sketch of proof] Consider the paths

-For $t\in[0,1]$, let $\chi_{\lambda(t)}^{\nu_0,\nu(t)}:=\chi_{\alpha(t)}^{\nu_0,\nu(t)}$ be as in Lemma~\ref{quasi_homeo}, where $\alpha(t)=\frac{\ln \lambda(t)}{\ln \lambda_0}-1$.
+For $t\in[0,1]$, let $\chi_{\lambda(t)}^{\nu_0,\nu(t)}:=\chi_{\alpha(t)}^{\nu_0,\nu(t)}$ be as in Lemma~\ref{quasi_homeo}, where $\alpha(t)=\dfrac{\ln \lambda(t)}{\ln \lambda_0}-1$.
 Then, the Beltrami coefficients $\sigma_{\lambda(t),\nu(t)}\equiv\sigma_{\alpha(t),\nu(t)}:= (\chi^{\nu_0,\nu(t)}_{\lambda(t)} \circ \kappa_0)^*(\mu_0)$ depend real-analytically (in particular, continuously) on $t$ (see Lemma~\ref{symm_linear}).
 The quasiconformal deformation argument of Lemma~\ref{qc_def_lemma}, combined with the parametric Measurable Riemann Mapping Theorem, yields a path